mckenzielee/Qi-Docs/docs/Account_Namespace.rst

 **Parameters**

 ``String tenantId``
-	The idenfifier for the account the namespace is to be created for ``Namespace namespaceObj``
+	The idenfifier for the account the namespace is to be created for.
+``Namespace namespaceObj``
-	The :ref:`Namespace <NamespaceObj>` to be created
+	The :ref:`Namespace <NamespaceObj>` to be created.

 **Security**
-	Allowed by Account Administrator :ref:`Role <RoleObj>`
+	Allowed by Account Member :ref:`Role <RoleObj>`

 **Returns**
 	The created :ref:`Namespace <NamespaceObj>` object